sailfishos-sony-tama/main/README.md

 # Sailfish OS port to Sony Xperia Tama devices

+This is a community port, meaning that there is no official support and extensions included in the payed version:

+* There is no Android app support
+* There is no MS exchange support
+* There is no payed predictive text support.
+Use Presage-based keyboards instead (see below)

 Currently, only Xperia XZ2 single sim variant (H8216) is in the works.

 **Current issues:** https://github.com/sailfishos-sony-tama/main/issues